AgoraIO-Community/LyricsView/karaoke_view/README.md

         mMockRtcWithPlayer = new MockRtcEngineWithPlayer(new PlayerEvent() {
             @Override
             public void onPlayPosition(long position) {
-                // This will trigger KaraokeView running
+                // This will trigger KaraokeView running, must be stable and smooth mKaraokeView.setProgress(position);
-                mKaraokeView.setProgress(position);
             }